tmacoin/tmapostapp/README.md

   ![mainMenu](https://raw.githubusercontent.com/tmacoin/tmapost/master/tmapost/images/android5.png)

-File menu: allows users to import, export, and copy fles; in addition, they can view system logs and show peers
+<b>File sub menu:</b> allows users to import, export, and copy fles; in addition, they can view system logs and show peers
 * Stop Message Listener: if this app is stops responding, select this option
 * Import File: select a file to import(see exhibit below)
 * Export File: select a file to export(see exhibit below)